UCL-RITS/intro-to-shell/intro-to-shell/intro-to-shell.md

 * Commands are along the botton of editor screen
 * ^ - shorthand for control key
-* Ctrl-O to save, Ctrl-X to exit
+* Type Ctrl-O then Enter to save, Ctrl-X to exit

 Other editors
 -------------

-There are many other (better but more complex) text file editors on the system such as **vim**, **emacs** and
+There are many other (better but more complex) text file editors on the system such as **vim**, **emacs** and **nedit**.

-**nedit**.

 Use the one you feel most comfortable with.

 Naming files and directories
 ----------------------------

-* You can use spaces in file and directory names, but this is generally a bad idea as you will have to use

-quotes whenever you refer to that file.
+* You can use spaces in file and directory names, but this is generally a bad idea as you will have to use quotes whenever you refer to that file.
 * Uppercase and lowercase characters are different: FILENAME does not equal filename
 * Avoid special characters such as: $:/\,[]{}()!;"'*?<>|
 * Filename extensions such as '.txt' or '.pdf' are a convention, not a requirement